sfigg/commercialization-public/manufacture/desktop/use-dism-in-windows-powershell-s14.md

 | Dism.exe /Image:\<...> /Set-ProductKey | [Set-WindowsProductKey](https://docs.microsoft.com/en-us/powershell/module/dism/set-windowsproductkey?view=win10-ps) |
 | Dism.exe /Image:\<...> /Set-ProvisionedAppxDataFile | [Set-AppXProvisionedDataFile](https://docs.microsoft.com/en-us/powershell/module/dism/set-appxprovisioneddatafile?view=win10-ps) |

+## Use DISM Powershell modules in WinPE

+You can add Powershell support to WinPE.
+Visit [Adding PowerShell support to Windows PE](winpe-adding-powershell-support-to-windows-pe.md) to learn how.

-## Use DISM powershell modules in previous versions of Windows
+## Use DISM PowerShell modules in previous versions of Windows

 The DISM PowerShell module is included in Windows 10 and Windows Server 2016.
 On other supported operating systems, you can install the Windows Assessment and Deployment Kit (ADK) which includes the DISM PowerShell module.
-See [the Windows 8.1 version of this topic for more information](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-8.1-and-8/hh825010(v%3dwin.10)#install-the-windows-assessment-and-deployment-kit-optional).
+See [the previous version of this topic for more information](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-8.1-and-8/hh825010(v%3dwin.10)#install-the-windows-assessment-and-deployment-kit-optional).